aizenka/production-pr/README.md

 ## Project architecture

-The project was written in accordance with the Feature Sliced ​​Design methodology
+The project was written in accordance with the Feature Sliced ​​Design methodology.

 Link to documentation - [Feature Sliced Design](https://feature-sliced.design/docs/get-started/tutorial)